apatsi10/EyetrackingExperimentalResearch-tobii/README.md

 synchronized watching and eye tracking.

 ## Requirements and Usage
-(a) tobii pro nano eye tracker (or other tobii eye tracker compatible with tobii sdk module), (b) Eye Tracker Manager Software,
+- tobii pro nano eye tracker (or other tobii eye tracker compatible with tobii sdk module),
+- Eye Tracker Manager Software,
-(c) More python libraries (you can find in: requirements.txt), (d) python 3.8
+- More python libraries (you can find in: requirements.txt),
+- python 3.8

 For project to run properly you must have py files and the two images in the same directory.
 Then just run main.py.

  ## Attribution
-- rokr